vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The transaction output at index 0 shall be used for sending the collateral to the covenant on Issuance and Re-Issuance.
-Collateral shall not be sent in multiple outputs, and any outputs added by Sponsor that sends collateral to some covenant shall be ignored for public checking - because the Issuer cannot generally know if the address the Sponsor used to receive collateral 'change' is the address of some covenant or an ordinary address.
+Collateral shall not be sent in multiple outputs, and any outputs added by sponsor that sends collateral to some covenant shall be ignored for public checking - because the issuer cannot generally know if the address the sponsor used to receive collateral 'change' is the address of some covenant or an ordinary address.
 Only output at index 0 shall be used for public checking of the fairness of (re)issuance.